Ursa Major: History

 Ursa Major has been reconstructed as an Indo-European constellation.
 It was one of the 48 constellations listed by the 2nd century AD astronomer Ptolemy in his Almagest, who called it Arktos Megale.
-It is mentioned by such poets as Homer, Spenser, Shakespeare, Tennyson and also by Federico Garcia Lorca, in "Song for the Moon".
-Ancient Finnish poetry also refers to the constellation, and it features in the painting Starry Night Over the Rhône by Vincent van Gogh.
-It may be mentioned in the biblical book of Job, dated between the 7th and 4th centuries BC, although this is often disputed.

 Mythology

-The constellation of Ursa Major has been seen as a bear, usually female, by many distinct civilizations.
+The constellation of Ursa Major has been seen as a bear, usually female, by multiple connected civilizations.
 This may stem from a common oral tradition of Cosmic Hunt myths stretching back more than 13,000 years.
 Using statistical and phylogenetic tools, Julien d'Huy reconstructs the following Palaeolithic state of the story: "There is an animal that is a horned herbivore, especially an elk.
 One human pursues this ungulate.
 The hunt locates or get to the sky.
 The animal is alive when it is transformed into a constellation.
 It forms the Big Dipper."

+Arabian folklore

+Whilst the Pre-Islamic Arabs recognised the larger constellation of Ursa Major as being a bear, perhaps due to Greek influence, they had traditionally always recognised the Big Dipper and Ursa Minor as being counterparts.
+Both were imagined as funeral processions with the ladle of either seen as a funerary bier and its handle as a train of mourners.
+The Big Dipper is known as banāt an-na'sh al-kubrā meaning literally "the greater daughters of the bier".
+However daughters here means those pertaining to it, i.e. the mourners and thus is better translated as "the greater funeral procession", whilst Ursa Minor is known as "the lesser funeral procession".
+There is also a legend that the body on the bier is the father of those following behind it, a man called Na'ash who was murdered by Al-judayy (the Arabic name for the North Star) and whom the funeral procession is in pursuit of.

 Greco-Roman tradition

-In Greek mythology, Zeus (the king of the gods, known as Jupiter in Roman mythology), lusts after a young woman named Callisto, a nymph of Artemis (known to the Romans as Diana).
-Zeus’s jealous wife Hera, (Juno to the Romans), discovers that Callisto has a son named Arcas as the result of her rape by Zeus and transforms Callisto into a bear as a punishment.
+In Greek mythology, Zeus (the king of the gods, known as Jupiter in Roman mythology) lusts after a young woman named Callisto, a nymph of Artemis (known to the Romans as Diana).
+Zeus's jealous wife Hera (Juno to the Romans) discovers that Callisto has a son named Arcas as the result of her rape by Zeus and transforms Callisto into a bear as a punishment.
 Callisto, while in bear form, later encounters her son Arcas.
 Arcas almost spears the bear, but to avert the tragedy Zeus whisks them both into the sky, Callisto as Ursa Major and Arcas as the constellation Boötes.
 Ovid called Ursa Major the Parrhasian Bear, since Callisto came from Parrhasia in Arcadia, where the story is set.

-The Greek poet Aratus called the constellation Helike, (“turning" or “twisting”), because it turns around the celestial pole.
-The Odyssey notes that it is the sole constellation that never sinks below the horizon and "bathes in the Ocean's waves," so it is used as a celestial reference point for navigation.
-It has also been called the “Wain" or “Plaustrum”, a Latin word referring to a horse-drawn cart.
+The Greek poet Aratus called the constellation Helike, ("turning" or "twisting"), because it turns around the celestial pole.
+The Odyssey notes that it is the sole constellation that never sinks below the horizon and "bathes in the Ocean's waves", so it is used as a celestial reference point for navigation.
+It has also been called the "Wain" or "Plaustrum", a Latin word referring to a horse-drawn cart.